MineBitOfficial/open-api/README.md

 ### Parameters

-* Paramenters can be passed by either GET method or POST    method
+* Parameters can be passed by either GET method or POST    method

 ### Public Endpoints